Academic Technology Resources for Academic Continuity

 • Use Microsoft Teams as a platform for students to collaborate while working in groups.
 Students can communicate with one another using chat and audio or video calls.
 They can also leverage OneDrive, SharePoint, OneNote, and Planner to take notes, co-author documents, or plan student projects.

-Continuing to use iClicker
+Continuing to Use iClicker

-Asking students questions about the material in the middle of a lecture provides both students and instructors with instant feedback on students’ understanding.
-The iClicker Student App (formerly iClicker Reef) enables remote students to participate in polls that you conduct during your class.
-If you will be teaching live (rather than distributing pre-recorded lectures) you can enable iClicker in your current iClicker classic program, or better yet, upgrade to iClicker Cloud.
-This enables you to run clicker questions without the need for a clicker base.
-Students can answer clicker questions on their home computer, phone, or tablet.
+Asking students questions about the material in the middle of a lecture provides both students and instructors with instant feedback on students' understanding. iClicker Cloud and the iClicker student app enable remote students to participate in polls that you conduct during your class.

 Encourage students to showcase their work